archlich03/spotlister/README.md

 Once downloaded, place it in the `scripts/` folder.

+Note: Make sure the file has execute permissions.

 ## *6. Launching the app*

 Navigate to the folder where you cloned the repository, and type: